 You may have noticed that both Keto and Vegan diets are difficult to sustain, and are less commonly recommended by health professionals.
 While not discussed here, there are more sustainable “vegetarian like” diets (such as the Mediterranean diet) that are a better fit for most people.
 In some contexts, either a Vegan or Keto diet can be recommended after a medical and nutritional assessment.
 Neither diet should be started “on a whim”, and would benefit from advice from professionals like a Registered Dietitian.

 Interestingly, many other powerful diets within the research literature (e.g. the Mediterranean diet) incorporate the best features of a Vegan diet with a higher margin of safety.
 Many clinical diet regimens will encourage a reduction in carb and saturated fat portion size, alongside more nutrient-dense (less processed) food choices.
 Even for these diets, however, consultation with a dietitian or health professional is recommended.

-Residents of Alberta, Canada can access a Registered Dietitian for free through their local Primary Care Network, typically by asking their family doctor for a referral.
+People who live in Alberta, Canada can access a Registered Dietitian for free through their local Primary Care Network (PCN), typically by asking their family doctor for a referral.
 In many cases, you will be referred to a Registered Nurse for lifestyle review & coaching prior to your dietitian appointment.

 (1) Bueno, N. B., de Melo, I. S. V., de Oliveira, S. L., & da Rocha Ataide, T. (2013).
 Very-low-carbohydrate ketogenic diet v. low-fat diet for long-term weight loss: a meta-analysis of randomised controlled trials.
 British Journal of Nutrition, 110(7), 1178–1187.